Azoyalabs/YieldNest/README.md

 ## Testnet

-The deployed smart contract can be found at the following address on the Injective testnet (injective-888):
+Yield Nest has been deployed on the Injective testnet (injective-888).
+We've also created a sample debt asset (USDT_31DEC23) that uses INJ as a collateral, as well as a market to trade the debt itself (USDT_31DEC23/USDT)

 ```
+Yield Nest address:
 inj19q4flnf78evuhvzcfqhq8x9e800rjraj2whanu

+Debt token denomination (USDT_31DEC23):
+factory/inj1m8vmsa84ha7up6cx3v7y7jj9egzl3u3vyzqml0/test_denom

+Market id for USDT_31DEC23/USDT:
+0xfd359c044664481b486665d3f7c5798faf6c2e5b88ca46399ddef71d9ee31fe3
 ```

-A single market and debt token have been created to showcase the usage of Yield Nest.
 We recommend using our dedicated UI to interact with the contract (see Overview).
 You can also interact directly with the contract using the messages previously outlined.